-Tips for agreeing a wishlist
+Agreeing a wishlist

 guidance document and should state the aims of your association.

-any disagreements arise between school staff and the PTA committee.
+disagreements arise between school staff and the PTA committee.

 Therefore, if your constitution was drawn up a while ago, it may be